-Children's programs and services are organized and conducted by our professional Youth Services Librarian who is on our staff and has been hired with this expertise in mind.
 Children are encouraged to use the library.
 Children are the next generation of library users and taxpayers.
 They are expected to behave and treat the library facility and equipment, staff and other patrons with care and respect.
 Children, like adults, who violate the patron Code of Conduct (See Patron Conduct Policy) will be asked to leave.
 Parents, please note the library will not act as a babysitter or a latchkey facility for children.
 Parents have ultimate control and responsibility for the actions of their minor children.
 Children under 10 require the supervision of a person over 18 years of age in the library.
 The Trenton police will be called regarding children left unattended at the library 15 minutes after closing.